Law of Vatican City: Sole judge and tribunal levels

+Court of appeal

 The Court of Appeal consists of the president and three other judges (similar to the tribunal, cases are heard in a curia of three judges).
 The members of the Court of Appeal are appointed by the pope for a term of five years and are both clerics and lay persons.
 The Promoter of Justice of the Court of Appeals of Vatican City is currently, since his appointment by Pope Francis on Wednesday, June 12, 2013, Professor Raffaele Coppola, Professor of the Law Faculty at the State University of Bari in Bari, Italy, and a member of the Bar for canon and civil law in the Holy See.

-The Supreme Court consists of its president, who is by law the Cardinal Prefect of the Apostolic Signatura, currently Cardinal Dominique Mamberti, and two other cardinals, who are appointed by the President for a period of three years and who also have to be members of the Signatura.
-Additionally two or more judges are appointed for a three year term (giudici applicati).
-Ordinarily cases are decided by the Cardinal judges; if opportune (e.g. in cases with higher legal complexity) two of the giudici applicati complement the judicial panel.

-All courts have their seat at the Palazzo del Tribunale at Piazza Santa Marta behind Saint Peter's Basilica.

-On 16 March 2020, it was announced that Pope Francis signed a new motu proprio into law on March 13, 2020 which reforms the Vatican's judicial system.
-The motu proprio, titled Law CCCLI, updates the laws governing the Vatican's judiciary system and replaced the previous judicial system which was founded in 1987.
-The new law provides for greater independence of judicial bodies and magistrates dependent on the Pope.
-It also specifies the requirements for the appointment of judges and it simplifies the judicial system while increasing the staff of the court.
-Furthermore, it provides a head for the Office of the Promoter of Justice (prosecutor's office), and sets out a standardized procedure for possible disciplinary action against certified advocates.
+Court of cassation

+The Court of Cassation is the supreme court of Vatican City.
+Until 2023, the court consisted of three judges: a president, who was ex officio the head of the Apostolic Signatura (the church's supreme canonical court), and two other cardinals (appointed by the president) who were also members of the Signatura.
+In April 2023, however, Pope Francis changed the law to reserve the appointment of judges to the pope.
+As a result of the change, Cardinal Dominique Mamberti, the prefect of the signatura, was removed as president of the Court of Cassation.
+Francis appointed several cardinals without expertise in canon or civil law to the court, and appointed Cardinal Kevin Farrell, the camerlengo, as the court's president.

+In addition to the cardinal judges, lay legal scholars may be appointed as associate judges to the court.

+Before 2021, cardinals and bishops had the special privilege of being tried only before the court of cassation, without first going through the lower courts.
+However, in 2021, shortly before the indictment of Cardinal Angelo Becciu for financial crimes, Francis abolished the privilege, amending the Vatican's civil code to make the lower court competent to judge cases, except for civil cases, "involving the Most Eminent Cardinals and the Most Excellent Bishops" with the prior approval of the pope.

+Notable trials

 On 14 October 2020, the first ever in-person criminal sex abuse trial held within the Vatican City walls, and also prosecuted by the Vatican city state itself, began, and involved a priest accused of sexually abusing a former St. Pius X youth seminary student between 2007 and 2012 and another for aiding and abetting the abuse.
 The accused abuser, Rev. Gabriele Martinelli, 28, was a seminarian and has since become a priest.
 The other defendant is the seminary's 72-year-old former rector Rev. Enrico Radice, who was charged with aiding and abetting the alleged abuse.
 On 6 October 2021, a Vatican court acquitted both Martinelli and Radice.